MiniProjectDIY/iPico/README.md

 ## Hardware

-iPico use the same IO as official raspberry pi Pico2 board,replace physical push button with capacitive touch button on pcb.
+iPico use the same IO as official raspberry pi Pico2 board, just replaced physical push button with capacitive touch button on pcb and change usb connector from female to male.

 ## Firmware